ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/main_file.md

 We will be using the first method throughout the tutorial, but feel free to use the second if you are more comfortable with it.

-If you want a more detailed explanation, you can check out the [forge documentation](https://mcforge.readthedocs.io/en/latest/events/intro/) once again.
+If you want a more detailed explanation, you can check out the [forge documentation](https://mcforge.readthedocs.io/en/latest/events/intro/).

 ### Proxies